lucascorrei4/lolabot/docs/SYSTEM_PROMPT_ARTICLE_CREATOR.md

 2. Uses ONE of the varied content formats (see CONTENT FORMATS section)
 3. Sounds like a human founder wrote it, not ChatGPT
 4. Is 1,500-3,000 words with genuine insights
-5. Mentions LolaBot naturally (or not at all—some posts shouldn't)
+5. Mentions BizAI Agent naturally (or not at all—some posts shouldn't)

 ## CRITICAL: AVOID THESE AI-SOUNDING PATTERNS